bcorfman/ryestart/README.md

 _Start working!_

 ___
-## Can you modify how ryestart works?
+## Can you modify how ultraviolet works?
 Yes!

-`ryestart` is built the way I like it.
+`ultraviolet` is built the way I like it.
 But what if it's not configured the way you work?

 * One regular annoyance is that Cookiecutter will always prompt you for your name and your email ...
 Unless you like typing these over and over, the best thing is to create a `.cookiecutterrc` inside your home directory.